UBC-MDS/DSCI-532_2025_4_vdash/reports/m2-reflection.md

   - Improved layout organization for better screen space utilization
   - Enhanced filter positioning for more intuitive user interaction
   - Refined chart placement for better visual flow
+  - Added footer for a short description of the app, creators, source links, and the latest update date

 ## Known Issues and Bugs